Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state: Discussion

 \section{Discussion}

-The work presented in this paper constitutes to our knowledge the first analytical prediction of the behavior of induced superconductivity in the QH edge.
+The work presented in this paper constitutes an analytical prediction of the behavior of induced superconductivity in the QH edge.
 It furthermore complements related work in taking into account the SOC originating in the SC, rather than in the 2DEG \cite{vanostaaySpintriplet2011a} or as an abstract spin-flip mechanism at the interface \cite{fisherCooperpair1994,michelsenCurrent2020}.
-It is expected that considering the SOC as originating in the SC corresponds well with experiments using Nb-based SC's \cite{wakamuraSpin2014}, see e.g. Ref.~\cite{leeInducing2017}.
+It is expected that considering the SOC as originating in the SC corresponds well with experiments using Nb-based SC's \cite{wakamuraSpin2014}; see e.g. Ref.~\cite{leeInducing2017,gulInduced2020}.

-In \cref{sec:NSN} we predict negligible hole conversion in the limit $\mu_1=0$ due to Pauli blockade as well as due to the $p$-wave nature of the induced pairing, and we only find $P_h>1/2$ and thus negative resistance away from this limit.
+In \cref{sec:NSN} we predicted negligible hole conversion in the limit $\mu_1=0$ due to Pauli blockade as well as due to the $p$-wave nature of the induced pairing, and we only find $P_h>1/2$ and thus negative resistance away from this limit.
 We note that previous experimental results \cite{zhaoInterference2020} include significant hole conversion in the $\mu_1=0$ limit which can be explained by the experiment being at higher filling factors which avoids the Pauli blockade.

 We also predict that Andreev reflection at the interface is strongly suppressed away from the resonance condition $\Omega = 0$.
 While our model only explicitly concerns filling factor $\nu=1$, it can be most straightforwardly extended to higher filling factors by adding higher Landau levels while ignoring cross-interactions between the channels.
 The resonance condition would then occur once per Landau level.
 Previous numerical work \cite{giazottoAndreev2005} has found that Andreev reflection can occur at any energy across the Hall plateaus for high transparency, while lowering the transparency suppresses the process except at one energy per Hall plateau.
-While further investigation of this result would be needed, the resonance condition predicted in this work is in agreement with the tendency indicated in the numerical results.
+While further investigation of this result would be needed, the resonance condition predicted in this paper is in agreement with the tendency indicated in the numerical results.
 Our results thus also suggest that varying the transparency of the interface may account for the difference between observing patches of induced superconductivity on a range of filling factors such as in Ref.~\cite{ametSupercurrent2016}, and observing induced superconductivity at a continuous range of filling factors such as in Refs.~\cite{zhaoInterference2020,hatefipourInduced2021}.